 1 Pros and cons of benchmarking and DCF-based methods11

 2 Benchmarking methodology overview 17

-3 Sources of benchmarking information22
+3 Sources of benchmarking information 22

-4 Useful websites22
+4 Useful websites

-5 Approximate benchmark valuation23
+5 Approximate benchmark valuation

-6 Refined benchmark valuation
+6 Refined benchmark valuation25

 7 Phase I small molecule deals26

 8 Phase II small molecule deals27

 9 Phase III small molecule deals

 10 Cost of capital (COC) for pharmaceutical firms

-11 Example NPV calculation - part 1: Contribution37
+11 Example NPV calculation - part 1: Contribution

 12 Example NPV calculation - part 2: NPV

-13 Selected examples of data sources providing estimates for success and attrition in drug development39
+13 Selected examples of data sources providing estimates for success and attrition in drug development

 14 Example eNPV calculation42

-15 Cumulative probabilities42
+15 Cumulative probabilities

 16 Example valuation - summary

 17 eNPV spreadsheet valuation of PRI-123 44

 18 Quarterly eNPV spreadsheet for PRI-12348

-19 Valuation of PRI-123 using the binomial method50
+19 Valuation of PRI-123 using the binomial method

-20 Sensitivity analysis of the PRI-123 model 52
+20 Sensitivity analysis of the PRI-123 model52

 21 PRI-123 deal structure and eNPV share 65

-22 PRI-123 eNPV valuation and deal structure spreadsheet model
+22 PRI-123 eNPV valuation and deal structure spreadsheet model66

-23 eNPV model for enhanced PRI-123 formulation
+23 aNID) / model for anhanced

 A.1.1 Exelixis and Sanofi 80

 A.1.2 Onyx Pharmaceuticals and Ono Pharmaceutical 82

 A.1.3 Array BioPharma and Genentech 83

 A.1.4 Amgen and Takeda 84

 A.1.5 Seattle Genetics and Millennium 85

 A.1.6 Pfizer and AVANT 87

 A.1.7 Spectrum Pharmaceuticals and TopoTarget 89

 A.1.8 Astellas and AVEO Pharmaceuticals 90

 A.1.9 Active Biotech and Ipsen 91

-A.2.1 Discovery and Preclinical Deals 92
+A.2.1 Discovery and Preclinical Deals 93

-A.2.2 Phase I Deals 98
+A.2.2 Phase I Deals 101

-A.2.3 Phase II Deals 100
+A.2.3 Phase II Deals 103

-A.2.4 Phase III Deals 104
+A.2.4 Phase III Deals 108

-A.2.5 Registered Deals 107
+A.2.5 Registered Deals 111

+A 2 6

-A.2.6 Launched Deals 108
+/ \.2.0 Launched Deals 113

-A.2.7 Option Deals 109
+A.2.7 Launched Deals Option Deals 113 114

-A.2.8 Drug Delivery Deals 114
+A.2.7 A.2.8 Launched Deals Option Deals Drug Delivery Deals 113 114 119

-Introduction
+1 Introduction

-Dealmaking in the Pharmaceutical Industry
+1.1 Dealmaking in the Pharmaceutical Industry

 The discovery and development of new therapeutic agents is an expensive, lengthy and highly risky activity.
 Few companies have the capability of developing products all the way from the discovery of a new molecular entity to delivering the approved drug to patients.
-Even those that do have the capability may not have the capacity to have pipelines that are broad enough to provide a smooth flow of new drugs.
-The high, but unpredictable, attrition of products in development and the huge size of those programmes, mean that companies frequently encounter holes in their development portfolios.
-These gaps have to be filled by products from small companies that are proficient at drug discovery, but lack the capabilities to bring the new drug to the market.
+Even those that have the capability may not have the capacity to have pipelines that are broad enough to provide a smooth flow of new drugs.
+The high, but unpredictable, attrition of products in development and the huge size of those programmes mean that companies frequently encounter gaps in their development portfolios.
+These gaps have to be filled by products from small companies that are proficient at drug discovery but lack the capabilities to bring the new drug to the market.

 Figure 1 illustrates the scale of licensing activity within the pharmaceutical industry in the last decade.
-More than 1,000 product deals (most of them licensing deals) were recorded each year in the PharmaDeals® v4 Agreements database since 2002.
+More than 1,000 product deals (most of them licensing deals) were recorded each year in the PharmaDeals® v4 Agreements database since 2003.
 Total deals in the figure refer to a broad spectrum of transactions ranging from licensing, collaborative research and development (R&D), technology access for the discovery or improvement of therapeutic products, to manufacturing and supply agreements, and mergers and acquisitions.
-The proportion of product deals over total deals declined from 2006 to 2010 with a small increase in 2011.
+Despite having declined to its lowest point in 2010, the proportion of product deals has been increasing in the last two years.

-Pharmaceutical licensing deals rarely, if ever, involve a simple one-time payment, but encompass multiple payments and royalties, and require long-term cooperation.
+Pharmaceutical licensing deals rarely, if ever, involve a simple one-time payment.
+They encompass multiple payments and royalties, and require long-term cooperation.
 There is a significant period of technology transfer and frequently both parties are involved together in research and/or clinical development.
-Deal structures must be employed that provide an appropriate allocation of the risks and the rewards.
+Deal structures must be employed that provide an appropriate allocation of the risks and rewards.

 Figure 1 - Total licensing activity in the pharmaceutical industry.
-(Source: PharmaDeals® v4 Agreements)
+(Source: IMS PharmaDeals® v4 Agreements)